-When you cook protein to much, there are no enzymes left.
-They’re destroyed with the heat.
+When you cook too much protein, there would be no enzymes left.
+They get destroyed with the heat.
 The rest of the digestive organs have to work harder.
 Even when you eat roasted peanuts, it will make the pancreas enlarge because it has to produce more enzymes to digest that roasted nut.

 If you’re eating good overall, you don’t have to worry about the roasted nuts.
 But if you’re just eating all cooked food, that would be very bad for the liver.

 Alcohol is hard on the liver and will deplete the bile reserve.
-Alcohol kills liver cells and causes the body to work hard making new liver cells.
+Alcohol kills liver cells and causes the body to work hard to make new liver cells.
 One drink can set the liver back for 24-48 hours easily because of the repair action it has to go through.

 Estrogen constricts this duct and cause problems with the bile as well.
 That’s one of the side effects.
 And that would be birth control pills, hormone replacement therapy, becoming pregnant (this spikes the estrogen), that time of the month (ovulation), a fibroid, and doing too many soy products.